davidakennedy/davidakennedy.com/_src/blog/2015-03-31-news-for-betty-accessibility-hackathon/index.md

 It's easy to jump into any problem thinking you need to bring a new solution.
 With a newer, but established project like News for Betty, the creators had already formed a solid base to an existing problem.
 Sometimes you just need to give something support, a nudge in a new direction or a different way of thinking, and maybe a few pull requests. 🙂

-This is especially true on the Web where thousands of worthy projects need more accessibility attention.
+This is especially true on the web where thousands of worthy projects need more accessibility attention.
 What have you helped today?